 Seeing the Grand Canyon for the first time is a magical experience.
 The disorienting vantage point of peering over the rim into the sheer vastness of the canyon is indescribable.
-How big is this thing?
-Where does it end?
-Am I still on planet earth?
-These are all question you may ask yourself upon first glance at the canyon.

 For a few moments, your mind will be completely enthralled by the view in front of you.
 But shortly, you will be brought back to earth with an accidental bump from a fellow tourist, the whine of a young child, or the incessant jostling for prime picture-taking real estate.
 Solitude is hard to find along the south rim of the Grand Canyon.

 In fact, the number of people around may make you feel like you are in Disney World or Times Square – not an ideal environment to enjoy perhaps the United States’ most beautiful geological formation.
 And while there is nothing wrong with the easy accessibility of the Grand Canyon, if you are like us, you need to get out of the crowd and experience the Canyon the way it was supposed to be seen – from inside.

 Why should you hike the South Kaibab to Bright Angel Trail

 Hiking the Grand Canyon South Rim-to-Rim (down the South Kaibab trail and up the Bright Angel trail) gives you a more holistic experience of the Canyon, allows you to have some solitude in this magical place, and is doable in one day.
 More so, a trip to the Grand Canyon would not be complete without crossing the unstoppable force of nature that carved the giant hole in the ground – the Colorado River.